centminmod/xenforo-online-safety-act-uk-template/readme.md

 * Initial Assessment: A volunteer moderator will review the complaint to determine:

-* Whether the reported content or behavior falls within the scope of this procedure and the OSA.
+* Whether the reported content or behavior falls within the scope of this procedure and whether the complaint aligns with the recommended measures in Ofcom's Codes of Practice, especially regarding reporting and complaint procedures.
+(ICU D1 to ICU D14).

 * The urgency and severity of the issue, prioritizing illegal content, content harmful to children, and content posing an immediate threat.
 We will use Ofcom's guidance to help us assess the severity of the reported content.